-Bank base rates are available in a number of print volumes and web based services.
-All the print sources mentioned here are available in the library and staff can consult them on your behalf.
+Base rates are listed in a number of print volumes and web based services.
+All the print sources mentioned here are available in the Library and staff can consult them on your behalf.

 If you're having trouble finding the information you need, ask the Library & Information Service.
-Contact us by telephone on +44 (0)20 7920 8620, by fax on +44 (0)20 7920 8621 or by email at email@example.com.
+Contact us by telephone on +44 (0)20 7920 8620, by web chat or by email at email@example.com.

 Every effort has been made to ensure that the information given in this Knowledge Guide is correct.
 However, the content of sites changes frequently and members should satisfy themselves that the information they contain is suitable for the purposes they wish to use it for.
 We would be grateful to receive notification of any links that do not work at the library email address above.